As marketers, we all want to answer these questions with confidence:

 - “How many total dollars did Marketing source versus Sales and Partners?”

 - “What’s the ROI of this campaign?
 Should we do it again?”

-This is why you implement a Marketing Attribution Model.
+This is why we crave marketing attribution reports.
 Attribution is understanding which tactics move pipeline forward.
-While attribution sounds complicated and expensive, it’s doesn’t have to be.
+It sounds complicated and expensive, but it’s doesn’t have to be.

 BTW this Periodic Table of Martech by Jon Blumenfeld is a damn delight!

 But the inconvenient truth about attribution?
 It’s a [simple] discipline.
 No attribution tool, or genius developer, or algorithm, or $$$$ is going to ”solve” attribution for you. (sorry attribution software vendors) You just have to consistently do the work.

 The great news?
 That work isn’t a herculean lift.
 You’re probably two weeks away from better insights.

 All in?
 These are the 4 steps to choose and implement a marketing attribution model: